Skip to main content

 What is the best state for non-resident deer hunting value?

-Alabama, Oklahoma, and Mississippi offer the best combination of affordable non-resident licenses, generous bag limits, long seasons, and good deer populations.
-All three have total licensing costs under $315.
+Missouri, Oklahoma, and Mississippi offer the best combination of affordable non-resident licenses ($275–$300), generous bag limits, long seasons, and good deer populations.
+All three have total licensing costs under $315 and provide substantial public land access at no additional cost.

 Can I hunt deer on public land for free?

-You still need a hunting license and deer tags, but most states offer millions of acres of free public hunting land through state wildlife management areas, national forests, and BLM land.
-States like Missouri, Wisconsin, and Idaho are especially known for excellent public access.
+You still need a hunting license and deer tags, but many states offer millions of acres of free public hunting land through state wildlife management areas, national forests, and BLM land.
+Missouri (900,000+ acres of Conservation Dept. land), Wisconsin (county forests and state land), and Idaho (vast national forests and BLM) are especially known for excellent free public access.